PURSUETHESUN/FG-UNet/README.md

-# FG-UNet
+# FG-UNet: Rethinking Feature Guidance of UNet for medical image segmentation
-This is an officially public repository of FG-UNet source code that will be uploaded to this repository soon.
+This is an officially public repository of FG-UNet source code.